How to Write a Feasibility Study Report (FSR)

 Now it’s time to set and define evaluation criteria for possible solutions.
 This step of feasibility study report writing requires you to investigate the solutions and put them against a set of evaluation criteria.
 For example, you could add the following criteria to your report:“The possible solutions of this project are evaluated and compared by the following criteria: 1) Concept Spec.; 2) Content Audit; 3) Technical Design Spec.; 4) Launch Schedule & Time-frames.”

 Once the criteria are used to evaluate the solutions, your next step for writing a feasibility study report is to determine the most economically reasonable and technically feasible solution which lets the company 1) keep to optimal use of project resources and 2) gain the best possible benefit.
 For example, your report might include:“After the evaluation of the possible solutions, the most feasible solution for this project is identified and selected, so the project turns to be cost-effective, vital and practical.”

 The final step of the feasibility study reporting process requires you to make a conclusion by summarizing the project’s aim and stating the most feasible solution.
 For example, the conclusion of your FSR might be:“This project’s purpose is to develop a sophisticated and original design of the website that will contribute to online sales increasing, attract the target customer’s attention, and be cost-effective.
 The most feasible solution for the project has been chosen and approved and now is ready for further elaboration.“

-Also, look at this Project Feasibility and Option Analysis Template to find out how to perform an analysis of alternative approaches.
+Also, read this Project Feasibility and Option Analysis Template to find out how to perform an analysis of alternative approaches.

 Content Requirements for Sample Feasibility Report